Complications and Risks of IVC Filter Removal

 Summary and Final Thoughts

 The insertion of an IVC filter is a proven technique for reducing blood clots that may be a cause of blockage in the lungs and eventually death.
 Sometimes these filters will be removed based on the observations and decisions of the attending doctor.
 With invasion into the body and veins there is always the risk of infection or internal damage, especially if the product is defective.
 If this is the case, you may need to seek the advice of a trained IVC filter lawyers.
-The law firm of Cochran, Kroll, & Associates P.C., have the experience and expertise to assist a patient who may have a claim.
+The personal injury law firm of Cochran, Kroll, & Associates P.C., have the experience and expertise to assist a patient who may have a claim.
 Eileen Kroll is a trial IVC filter attorney and a registered nurse who is ready to fight for your rights.
 Contact our law firm at 1-866-MICH-LAW (1-866-466-9912) for a free consultation.
 We never charge a fee unless a recovery is made.